dginev/nnexus/README.md

 This is a fork and rewrite of the original NNexus code by James Gardner (pebbler@gmail.com).
 The current refactoring is pre-alpha and is under active development.
 Watch this space for frequent updates.

+The scheduled release for the "NNexus Reloaded" milestone is June 2013.

 # Contact

-For any questions and support requests, contact the current package maintainers:
+For any questions and support requests, contact the current package maintainer:
 Deyan Ginev (d.ginev@jacobs-university.de)